 A good HVAC system is more than the sum of its parts.
 Every single component is selected to perform a specific task at a specific load, and your home’s ducts are no different.
 Ducts that are too large will reduce airflow velocity, and at best, some rooms might not receive proper heating and cooling.
-Make the ducts too
+Make the ducts too small however, and the system will struggle to push enough air through, which will make it work significantly harder during periods of extreme heat or cold.

 Balanced systems will both keep you more comfortable and save you money, but they will also provide a number of health benefits to you and your family.
 Allergy sufferers in particular often benefit from updating their air conditioning and heating systems to promote better air circulation.